List of heads of state of Pakistan: Monarchy (1947–1956)

 The succession to the throne of Pakistan was the same as the succession to the British throne.

 Governors-General

 The Governor-General was the representative of the monarch in Pakistan and exercised most of the powers of the monarch.
 The Governor-General was appointed for an indefinite term, serving at the pleasure of the monarch.
 After the passage of the Statute of Westminster 1931, the Governor-General was appointed solely on the advice of the Cabinet of Pakistan without the involvement of the British government.
 In the event of a vacancy the Chief Justice served as Officer Administering the Government.

 Republic (1956–present)

-Under the 1956 Constitution, the first constitution of the Republic of Pakistan, the President replaced the monarch as ceremonial head of state.
+Under the 1956 Constitution, the first constitution of the Islamic Republic of Pakistan, the President replaced the monarch as ceremonial head of state.
 The President was elected by the Electoral College for a five-year term.
-In the event of a vacancy the Speaker of the National Assembly served as Acting President.
+In the event of a vacancy the Chairman of the Senate served as Acting President.